 Although the Austrian Civil Procedure Code (CPC) contains no provisions governing class actions, the Austrian Supreme Court held that a "class action with a specific Austrian character" (mit österreichischer Prägung) is legally permissible (based on § 227 CPC concerning joinder of actions (objektive Klagenhäufung)). § 227 of the CPC allows consolidating claims of the same applicant against the same defendant.
-The claims can be jointly filed under the following conditions: (i) jurisdiction of the court for all claims is given; (ii) application of the same type of procedure; and (iii) the matter in dispute must be of the same nature with respect to the facts and the law (gleichartiger Anspruchsgrund).
+A joinder may be filed under the following conditions: (i) jurisdiction of the court for all claims is given; (ii) application of the same type of procedure; and (iii) the matter in dispute must be of the same nature with respect to the facts and the law (gleichartiger Anspruchsgrund) (see also §§ 11 et seq., § 187 CPC).
+From a procedural viewpoint, all of the above mentioned mechanisms fit into the traditional civil procedure.
+They either combine several parties or several lawsuits.
+Another possibility is to organise mass claims by assigning an institution, which can proceed as a single claimant.